Uncontested Divorce in Maryland

 For couples who can agree at the outset on all of the issues in their divorce, Maryland offers an even quicker and less expensive form of uncontested divorce, known as "mutual consent" divorce.
 This article explains what that means and how to get this type of divorce.

-Types of Divorce in Maryland
+Divorce in Maryland

 (Md.
-Code, Family Law § 7-103 (2021).)
+Code, Family Law § 7-103 (2023).)

 The Mutual Consent Divorce Process in Maryland

-Before Filing a Mutual Consent Divorce: The Settlement Agreement
+The Settlement Agreement

 You may also include any other matters that you want to address, like maintaining health insurance coverage.

 If you're having trouble agreeing on any of these issues, you could try mediation.
 And before you sign an agreement, you might consider having a lawyer review it and make sure that it protects your rights.
-If you can't afford to hire a consulting lawyer to do this, you can speak with a lawyer (for free) at your local Family Court Help Center or by calling the Maryland Court Help Center.
+If you can't afford to hire a consulting lawyer, you can speak with a lawyer (for free) at your local Family Court Help Center or by calling the Maryland Court Help Center.
 The lawyers with the family court help centers may not represent you in your divorce, but they can provide brief legal advice.

-Completing and Filing Divorce Forms
+Completing Divorce Forms

-First, you will need to get the correct Maryland divorce forms (which you can find, along with instructions for completing them, on the Maryland Courts divorce page).
-If you are initiating the process of filing for a mutual consent divorce, you will file a complaint for absolute divorce.
+If you're starting the process of filing for a mutual consent divorce, you will file a complaint for absolute divorce.
 Along with all of the other information requested on that form, be sure to check "Mutual Consent" as the ground for divorce.
 Besides the form for the marital settlement agreement, you'll also need to include several other forms, including

 • financial statements

-• a Civil Domestic Information Report, and
+• a Civil Domestic Information Report

 When you file the forms, the court clerk will issue a summons, create a case file, assign a number to the case, and collect the filing fee unless you've requested and qualify for a waiver.
-(Under the Maryland Circuit Court Fee Schedule, effective September 2021, the filing fee for divorce is $165.)
+(Under the Maryland Circuit Court Fee Schedule, effective October 1, 2023, the filing fee for divorce is $165.)

 You will then need to provide your spouse with copies of all the paperwork, but you can't do this yourself.
-Instead, you need to complete service of process—usually by having someone else (such as a private process server or sheriff) hand deliver the copies or mail them by certified mail.
+Instead, you need to complete "service of process"—usually by having someone else (such as a private process server or sheriff) hand-deliver the copies or mail them by certified mail.
 Once you've served the papers, you must send the court proof of that service (using the appropriate form for the type of service you used).

 The Mutual Consent Divorce Hearing

-In addition to ensuring that neither spouse has asked to have the settlement agreement set aside, the judge will review the agreement to make sure that any provisions regarding minor or dependent children of the marriage are in the children's best interests.
-The judge may then approve the settlement agreement and incorporate it into your final divorce decree.
+In addition to ensuring that neither spouse has asked to have the settlement agreement set aside, the judge will review the agreement to make sure that the plan for minor or dependent children of the marriage is in the children's best interests.
+The judge may then approve and incorporate the settlement agreement into your final divorce decree.
 (Md.
-Code, Family Law, § 7-103(a)(8), (f) (2021).)
+Code, Family Law, § 7-103 (2023).)